-The Ohio Soybean Council works to increase global demand, improve yields, and create new opportunities for future generations.
-Here are just a few of the many stories the Ohio Soybean Council has helped make a reality.
+The Ohio Soybean Council is always working to discover and implement ways soy can help improve the world, improve yields, and create new opportunities for future generations.
+Below are just some of the amazing stories of ways the Ohio Soybean Council has helped make a future for people today.

 It’s not just about the price you get for your soybeans.
 It’s about managing fuel, seed and other input costs with an ever-changing commodity and specialty market for your crop.
 It’s about profitability so you can reinvest in your farm and be able to leave it to the next generation.

 The Ohio Soybean Council (OSC) manages the state’s portion of your soybean checkoff and invests those dollars in programs and projects that will improve profitability for you, your children and your grandchildren.